James Pickens, Jr.as Richard Webber

 Pickens performed in the Los Angeles stage reading of 8, the actual court documents in the historic Proposition 8 marriage equality case, which was directed by Rob Reiner and included an all-star cast of George Clooney, Martin Sheen, Kevin Bacon, Jamie Lee Curtis, Christine Lahti, John C. Reilly and Brad Pitt.

-Well known to television audiences for his recurring roles on such series as NYPD Blue, The X-Files, The Practice, Philly, Curb Your Enthusiasm, Six Feet Under, The West Wing, Rosanne and Beverly Hills 90210, Pickens also starred opposite Rob Lowe in The Lyons Den (NBC) and with William H. Macy and Felicity Huffman in A Slight Case of Murder (TNT).
+As Dr. Richard Webber, Pickens is one of the few original cast members of Grey's Anatomy to remain with the show throughout its first 15 seasons.
+Television viewers may also remember him for his recurring roles on such series as NYPD Blue, The X-Files, The Practice, Philly, Curb Your Enthusiasm, Six Feet Under, The West Wing, Roseanne and Beverly Hills 90210, Pickens also starred opposite Rob Lowe in The Lyon's Den (NBC) and with William H. Macy and Felicity Huffman in A Slight Case of Murder (TNT).
 For his role on Grey's Anatomy, he received a Screen Actors Guild Award for Best Drama Ensemble and, most recently, won an NAACP Image Award, which he describes as "especially gratifying after seven consecutive nominations!"